Are you planning a trip to Disney World, and need to know:

-Crowds then begin to increase into the moderate to high range during the third week, as Spring Breaks begin.
+Crowds then begin to increase dramatically as Spring Breaks begin.

 Crowds continue to increase during the fourth week of March, as more school districts go on Spring Break.

-The last week of March is peak Spring Break and the week before Easter, leading to extreme crowds for much of the week.
+The last week of March is peak Spring Break.
+Expect extreme crowd levels.

 The Epcot International Flower and Garden Festival continues during April.

-The first 3 weeks of May are a great time to visit Disney World, with moderate to low crowds.
+The first 3 weeks of May are a great time to visit Disney World, with generally moderate crowd levels.
 Temperatures are warm to hot, spring has been in full swing for several months, and the wet season is just beginning.

-Crowds then begin to pick up during the last week of May as Memorial Day weekend approaches.
+Crowds then begin to pick up at the end of the month as Memorial Day approaches and summer begins.

 The long Memorial Day weekend is a great time to avoid Disney World, as crowds peak into the extreme range.

-May finishes out it’s last few days with moderate to high crowds.
+May finishes out it’s last few days with extreme crowds.

-The Epcot International Flower and Garden Festival continues during May.
+The Epcot International Flower and Garden Festival ends during May.

 But, if you pack the right gear, you can ride these out and use them to your advantage.
 Parks tend to be less crowded and cooler immediately following rain.